 School social workers' primary role is that of a liaison/child advocate.
 The school social worker collaborates and consults with students, parents, school administrators, faculty, and the community in the identification of family and student concerns.
 Social workers use interventions and services that help children and families at risk of educational failure.
 The social worker addresses issues such as excessive absenteeism and personal and behavior problems that interfere with a student's education.
-For additional information, contact Drew's school social worker.
+For additional information, Drew's Social Worker is Mr. Akil Rashid (akil.rashid@drewcharterschool.org).